debayanghosh/Disaster_Response_Pipeline/README.md

 # Disaster Response Web App

 ## Installation
-The codes in this repository was written in Python 3, and requires the following Python packages: json, plotly, pandas, nltk, flask, sklearn, sqlalchemy, sys, numpy, re, pickle, warnings.
+The codes in this repository was written in Python 3, and requires the following Python packages: json, plotly, pandas, nltk, flask, sklearn, sqlalchemy, sys, numpy, re, etc.

 ## Project Overview
-This repository contains code for a web app for Disaster Management.

-The app uses a ML model to categorize any new messages received.
+The project was to create a web app for disaster management to categorize new messages for sending them to their respective authorities.

 ## File Descriptions
 * **process_data.py**: This code takes as its input csv files containing message data.
 The data undergoes ETL Pipeline and get prepared to run Machine Learning Model.